hsiang9431-amzn/odfe-cli/docs/dev/security-plugin/implementation.md

 ## Code overview

+### Code for `cobra` package

+`cobra` is a widely used `go` library designed for creating powerful modern CLI applications.
+Many Go projects such as Kubernetes, Hugo, and Github CLI utilizes it for building their command line utilities.

+For supporting our feature, `commands/security.go` is composed to define all variables that is related to `cobra`.
+These codes are responsible for following behavior:
+- CLI help messages
+- CLI commands definitions
+- CLI flags definitions

 ### Packages

 `Packages` are the smallest unit of importable code in `go`.
 Listed packages are added to `odfe-cli` for supporting features interacting with security plugin.